sronilsson/simba/docs/FAQ.md

 2. You are running Python 3.6.0 (or python 3.6.10 in conda).

-- **SimBA won't launch - there's an error, some complaint about Shapely**
+- **SimBA won't launch - there's an error, with some complaint about Shapely**

 Check out these issue threads for potential fixes: